-The natural color of swordtail fish – tails are green with a gray tint.
-As a result of crossing them with Poecilia, many other varieties were developed, which can be bright or dark shades.
-And they also differ in body shape and fins.
+The natural color of their tail is green in color with a gray tint.
+As a result of crossing them with Poecilia, many other varieties were developed, which can be bright or dark shades and they also differ in body shape and fins.

-- The black – A hybrid of a green swordtail fish and black pastilla.
+Black Swordtails: A hybrid of a green swordtail fish and black Poecilia.
 Fish is black with a blue or green tint.
 Excess pigment adversely affects the reproduction of individuals that are often sick.

-- Rainbow – This variety is rarely sold in pet stores.
+Rainbow Swordtail: This variety is rarely sold in pet stores.
 The fish can be of different colors, but most often, there are specimens with a gray, orange, and green hue on the sides of which there are red stripes.

-- Yellow or mountain.
-The creamy-yellow fish are distinguished by specks and pale zigzag stripes on the sides.
+Yellow Swordtail: The creamy-yellow fish are distinguished by specks and pale zigzag stripes on the sides.

-Breeders brought black-tailed, lyre-tailed, high fin, Vienna, and other forms of swordtail fish.
-Some varieties produced veil or three-lobed propellers, while others formed double xiphoid tails.
+Breeders also brought black-tailed, lyre-tailed, high fin, Vienna, and other forms of swordtail fish and some varieties produced veil or three-lobed propellers, while others formed double xiphoid tails.

-In one tank, you can contain several types of swordtail fish.
+In one tank, you can keep several different types of swordtail fish.
 Their offspring are obtained with a variety of colors and patterns.
 But to fix the signs of new instances is difficult; therefore, only professionals are engaged in their selection.

-The unpretentiousness of the swordfish fish for maintenance and care makes it one of the best aquarium pets.
-But for the healthy growth and development of underwater inhabitants, it is recommended to create all the necessary conditions.
+The unpretentiousness of the swordfish fish for maintenance and care makes it one of the best aquarium pets but for the healthy growth and development of these fishes, it is recommended to create all the necessary conditions for them.

-The aquarium is selected rectangular.
+Select a rectangular aquarium if you are planning to keep swordtails.
 For 4−5 swordtail fish, you will need a capacity of at least 30 liters.
 In such conditions, they will be able to move freely and not interfere with each other.